What is a Neutral Grip Pull Up?

-The neutral grip pull-up – or hammer grip pull-up – is a good option as you are more likely to be able to perform more repetitions when doing them.
-With the neutral grip, you will make use of the parallel pull up bars.
+The neutral grip pull up is a form of pull up in which the palm is facing each other creating a hammer type look.
+This type of pull up is a good option as you are more likely to be able to perform more repetitions when doing them.

 In this grip, your hand will face each other, and your arms will be around shoulder-width apart – or closer depending on the spacing between the bars.

 One of the main benefits of neutral grip pull-ups is that it gives you a different option for performing pull-ups.

 These grips recruit different muscles and is a good way of switching things up.
 When you continuously perform the same exercises, your muscles can get used to the movement and end up not responding as well.
 Giving your muscles variation is key in producing better results for strength and muscle gain.

 You will also build more forearm and wrist strength along with improving your grip.
 This will help you in other lifts, specifically deadlifts.

 Here is a list of muscles worked when performing a neutral grip pull up:

 The biceps will take on more recruitment using this grip because of the positioning of your hands.
 If you ever perform hammer curls, you know what a great bicep and forearm pump they can give you.
 This is essentially what’s happening with a neutral grip pull-up – except you’re lifting your whole body weight this time.

 How To Do A Neutral Grip Pull Up

 To perform the neutral grip pull-up, you will follow similar cues from the close grip, and wide grips ones: